plone/documentation/docs/contributing/documentation/admins.md

 ### Configuration files

-The following are example files that you can use to configure your project for Read the Docs pull request previews.
+The following are example files that you can use to configure your project for pull request previews on Read the Docs.

 -   [Plone Sphinx Theme `Makefile`](https://github.com/plone/plone-sphinx-theme/blob/main/Makefile), specifically the `rtd-pr-preview` section.
     This is the command to use to build documentation previews on Read the Docs.